pawelmhm/pawelmhm.github.io/_posts/2016-04-22-asyncio-aiohttp.markdown

 {% endhighlight %}

-My hypothesis is that test server went down for some split second, and this caused some client error that was printed at the end, so probably I need to add errbacks to aiohttp requests.
-Overall it's really not bad though, 5 minutes for 100 000 requests? this makes around 20k requests per minute.
+My hypothesis is that test server went down for some split second, and this caused some client error that was printed at the end.

+Overall it's really not bad, 5 minutes for 100 000 requests?
+This makes around 20k requests per minute.
 Pretty powerful if you ask me.

 Finally I'm going to try 1 million requests.
-I really hope my laptop is not going to explode and burn when processing that.
-For this amount of requests I reduced delays to range between 0 and 1.
+I really hope my laptop is not going to explode when testing that.
+For this amount of requests I reduced delays from server to range between 0 and 1.

-I know at this point I should probably think about adding some rate limit in my test server.
-Seems like it does run into some trouble once in a while.

 1 000 000 requests finished in 52 minutes